Being aware when teaching students with epilepsy

 • Educating other children: It can be startling for children to see a classmate having a seizure.
 As their teacher, try to stay calm.
 It is helpful to provide age appropriate and fact based information so classmates understand what is going on.

 • Self-esteem and mood: Having epilepsy may affect a child’s self-esteem.
 It is not uncommon for them to experience depression and anxiety too.
 Teachers should be sensitive to these feelings and watch out for them.
-Praising them for achievements can be very helpful.
+Praising them for concrete achievements can be very helpful.

 Related: Tips for caring for a child with epilepsy